needle-tools/needle-engine-support/documentation/networking.md

 # Networking

 Access to core networking functionality can be obtained by using ``this.context.connection`` from a component.
-[The built-in backend server ⇡](https://glitch.com/edit/#!/needle-tiny-server) requires users to be connected to a room.
+[The built-in backend server](https://glitch.com/edit/#!/needle-tiny-server) requires users to be connected to a room.

-Networking is currently based on [websockets ⇡](https://github.com/jjxxs/websocket-ts) and sending either json strings (for infrequent updates) or [flatbuffers ⇡](https://google.github.io/flatbuffers/) (for frequent updates).
+Networking is currently based on [websockets](https://github.com/jjxxs/websocket-ts) and sending either json strings (for infrequent updates) or [flatbuffers](https://google.github.io/flatbuffers/) (for frequent updates).

 Source code for networking is at ``engine/engine_networking.ts``.